pudly/schmopera-hugo/content/articles/its-valentines-day-now-what.md

 ---
-title: It's Valentines Day!
-Now what?
+title: "It&#039;s Valentines Day!
+Now what?"
 ---

 I thought about making a flow chart for Valentine's Day.
 It was going to be sort of like If-You're-Single-Do-This and If-You're-Attached-Do-This.
 But the answer to both is the same, making this a very simplistic flow chart indeed.